The Purpose of the Wilderness Tabernacle: It Begins With a Gift

 Then He turned to the woman and said to Simon, “Do you see this woman?
 I entered your house; you gave Me no water for My feet, but she has washed My feet with her tears and wiped them with the hair of her head.
 You gave Me no kiss, but this woman has not ceased to kiss My feet since the time I came in.
 You did not anoint My head with oil, but this woman has anointed My feet with fragrant oil.
 Therefore I say to you, her sins, which are many, are forgiven, for she loved much.
 But to whom little is forgiven, the same loves little.”

 — Luke 7:44-47

 As stated earlier, the will of man is an integral part of this relational transaction that God seeks to establish.
-Once the will is engaged towards God it appears that God is able to offer His gift as Abraham will show us what that looks like.
+Once the will is engaged towards God, it appears that God can offer His gift, as Abraham will illustrate for us.

 Now it came to pass after these things that God tested Abraham, and said to him, “Abraham!”